-He stubbed his toe on something buried beneath the blanket of sand, and cursed under his breath, deliberately lifting his feet and stomping over whatever had blocked his progress.
+He stubbed his toe on something buried beneath the blanket of sand, and cursed under his breath.
+Very deliberately, he lifted his feet and stomped over whatever blocked his progress.
 Something gave a creaky crack beneath his boot, and with a startled yell he found himself tipping forward.
 He flung his arms out to his sides to try to arrest his fall, but only succeeded in bashing his knuckles and abrading his arms before his head smacked into a rotten wooden rim, and he lost consciousness.

 1500 Years Ago